 What’s the best way to give my pet CBD?

 In a study where 30 healthy dogs were given CBD by 3 different delivery methods (oil, capsule, and cream) by the Department of Clinical Sciences at Colorado State University, researchers found that oral CBD-infused oils were absorbed into the dog’s system the best.
 Oil can be dropped into their mouth, or dropped onto treats/food.
-CBD-infused treats were not tested in this trial, though they are popular on the market, and may be just as viable.
+CBD-infused treats were not tested in this trial, though they are popular on the market, and maybe just as viable.

 How much CBD should I give my pet?

 In general, CBD oils are always administered in tinctures or drops.
 The exact amount of drops needed for a dose can vary from one product to another but generally consist of 2-4 drops taken 2-4 times daily, based on the size and weight of your dog, and their level of necessity.
-This site gives a great breakdown on how to dose your dog.
+This site gives a great breakdown of how to dose your dog.
 Be sure to start low and slow, as too much has the potential to give dogs diarrhea.

 What CBD products should I look into for my pet?